-- One (1) of the seven (7) donations were not approved by the Board of County Commissioners (BOCC) in the minutes. - The BOCC does not approve donations by resolutions; therefore, we were unable to determine that funds were deposited into the proper accounts and were expended for the purpose of the donations.
+- One (1) of the six (6) donations were not approved by the Board of County Commissioners (BOCC) in the minutes. - One (1) of the six (6) donations did not state an amount in the BOCC minutes, therefore, we are unable to verify the amount of this donation. - The BOCC does not approve donations by resolutions; therefore, we were unable to determine that funds were deposited into the proper accounts and were expended for the purpose of the donations.